 NumPy (Numerical Python) is a signature package for mathematical functions on Python.
 It supports multi-dim arrays, matrix operations, linear algebra, along with fundamental mathematics.

-It uses an array object called ndarray – with faster “locality of reference” accessing of elements, vectorization and broadcasting (vectorized mathematics) functions – which is an added advantage in Data Science operations where speed and resources are of paramount need.
+It uses an array object called ndarray – with faster “locality of reference” accessing elements, vectorization, and broadcasting (vectorized mathematics) functions – which is an added advantage in Data Science operations where speed and resources are paramount need.

 - Array operations – slicing, filtering etc